 However, in most cases, you are allowed to speak to the applicant’s legal counsel or lawyer.
 If you are present at the hearing, you will receive a copy of the protection order.
 If you are not present at the hearing, the court will make a copy available to you through the mail by the third business day.
 Temporary Ex Parte orders have no previous notice, though.
 A hearing is mandatory for whichever protection order, in which you will have time to claim your defense.

-The court should, too, state the exact amount of distance you need to stay away from certain people or places.
+The court should also state the exact distance you must be from certain people or places.
 The court will also provide the specification of the sites or people you have to stay from unless there is a breach of privacy involving the safety of the applicant.
 Texas law also states that no one has the power to change the protection order, not even the applicant, except for the court.
 The length of the protection order is also explicitly stated.
 You should contact the court if you have any doubt about it.

 Generally, permanent restraining orders last two years from the date they were issued but can vary based on any extensions or court assignation.
 Incidents involving severe family violence, sex offenses, or more severe events can also lead to extended restraining order lengths.